Ambition42/PACEM-Project/README.md

  - An Arduino-controlled LED strip (WS2812B) that adjusts colors and effects according to the scene.

  - A user-friendly tkinter interface for manual and automatic control.

-For now, the PACEM can only understand descriptions in french.
-Our team is currently working on an improved version to allow users to choose the language.

 ## Installation
 Prerequisites :